 Conventional treatment for TN typically includes anticonvulsant medications such as carbamazepine or phenytoin.
 Baclofen, clonazepam, gabapentin, and valproic acid may also be effective and may be used in combination to achieve pain relief.
 If medication fails to relieve pain, surgical treatment may be recommended.

 The disorder is characterized by recurrences and remissions, and successive recurrences may incapacitate the patient.
 Due to the intensity of the pain, even the fear of an impending attack may prevent activity.
 Trigeminal neuralgia is not fatal.

 The typical trigeminal neuralgia is characterized by sudden, severe and lancing pain in the face, like an electric shock.

 Capsaicin is not considered a standard treatment for trigeminal neuralgia although at least one article in the literature indicates that it may be useful.
-In one trial, an ointment containing capsaicin was applied over the painful area tid.
+In one trial, an ointment containing capsaicin was applied over the painful area three times a day.
 Six of 12 patients had complete pain relief, 4 patients reported a decrease in pain, and 2 patients reported no benefit.
 [Anesthesia and Analgesia 74: pp.375-7, 1992]